microsoft/pxt-arcade/docs/hardware/raspberry-pi/makecode-wooden-cabinet.md

 | 1/2       | 23    | 6 1/4    | H        | 31
 | 1/2       | 23    | 5        | D        | 25

-You will also need to cutout the 2 sides of the arcade cabinet.
+You will also need to cut out the 2 sides of the arcade cabinet.

 ## Cut Instructions

 * start by cutting and mitering all the cuts set aside
-* cutout the 2 profiles of the arcade.
+* cut out the 2 profiles of the arcade.
 Once you have a side, you can use it as a template to cut out the other one (using a router)

 ## Assembly instructions

 * create 2 jigs that let you position boards 1/4" from the side
-* cutout various 1" x 1/2" strips needed to secure the boards.
+* cut out various 1" x 1/2" strips needed to secure the boards.

 For each board,